 Actuation of the VC Filtration System places the system in the emergency mode of operation.
 Actuation of the system to the emergency mode of operation; starts the makeup fan, opens the turbine building intake damper, isolates the normal intake from outside dampers, isolates the purge dampers (if open), opens the recirculation charcoal adsorber dampers, and closes the recirculation charcoal adsorber bypass dampers.
+For an event involving a high energy line break that pressurizes the Turbine Building and results in a Safety Injection (SI) signal, actuation of the emergency mode of operation; starts the makeup fan, opens the alternate emergency makeup intake from outside damper, isolates the normal intake from outside dampers, isolates the purge dampers (if open), opens the recirculation charcoal adsorber dampers, and closes the recirculation charcoal adsorber bypass dampers.
 The operating supply and return fans continue to operate.
 Interlocks are provided such that the makeup fan will not start unless the associated supply fan is in operation.
 Outside air is filtered and then mixed with the air being recirculated through the CRE.
 Pressurization of the CRE minimizes infiltration of unfiltered air through the CRE boundary from all the areas adjacent to the CRE boundary.